commandbox-modules/commandbox-emoji/README.md

 Once you have that set-up, just run `box install commandbox-emoji` in your shell and :boom:

-You're now ready to use emoji in your node projects!
+You're now ready to use emoji in your CFML projects!
 Awesome! :rocket:

 ## Usage